jmpavlick/elm-todomvc-capacitor/README.md

 (The [pull request](https://github.com/jmpavlick/elm-todomvc-capacitor/pull/4) dives in a little deeper here with the code changes; it's recommended reading!)

+## Step 5 - Icons and Splashscreen

+## Step 6 - The App Store / Play Store, And Beyond!

 ## Caveats

 ### URL Routing / Navigation